AyaMYousef/Production-Medical-AI-Inference-System/README.md

 ### 3️⃣ Usage

-* Upload an image (PNG, JPG, or DICOM) using the file uploader.
+* Upload an image ( DICOM) using the file uploader.
 * Streamlit sends the file to the FastAPI backend for prediction.
 * The model’s prediction will be displayed on the interface.